jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 Fetches PubMed article IDs (PMIDs) from email inbox, then crawls **PubMed**, **Google Scholar** and **Sci-Hub** for respective PDF files.

 PubMed can send you regular update on new articles matching your specified search criteria.
-PyperGrabber will automatically download thoe papers, saving you much time tracking on downloading those manually.
+PyperGrabber will automatically download those papers, saving you much time tracking on downloading those manually.
 When no PDF article is found PyperGrabber will save the PubMed abstract of the respective article to PDF.
 All files are named after PMID for convenience.

 #### NOTES:
 - _Messy code ahead!_